What is a Hysterectomy?

 With our minimally invasive approach, you can leave a few hours after surgery and recover in the comfort of your own home.

-As with most major surgeries, blood clotting is one possible complication.
+As with most major surgeries, blood clots are one possible complication.
 You will be asked to walk around after your surgery to facilitate circulation in your legs.

 Some mild to moderate vaginal bleeding and discharge following the surgery is normal — be sure to use sanitary pads instead of tampons.
 It might be difficult to have a bowel movement or completely empty your bladder for a few days after a hysterectomy.